JobKeeper 2.0: Changes from September

 What’s the forecast?

 There is currently 3.5 million workers receiving JobKeeper payments.
-The Treasury predicts this to fall to 1.4 million workers from December 2020 and 1 million from March 2021.
+The Treasury predicts this to fall to 1.4 million workers from December 2020 and 1 million from March 2021, contributing to the nations recent official recession announcement.

 Prime Minister Scott Morrison has spoken out about the adverse incentives of JobKeeper, and the need for a two-tiered system as the economy recovers to ensure the payments do not become a dampener on incentives to work.